rescawen/Wenlei-Dai-Rankkauslista-Tsoha/README.md

 `pip install -r requirements.txt`

-## Running the application
+## Program Execution

 Note: the database is situated under [folder database](https://github.com/rescawen/Wenlei-Dai-Rankkauslista-Tsoha/blob/master/application/__init__.py#L11), if the folder does not exist manually create it yourself.

-Once installation is complete, run:
+After cloning the repository and installing the dependencies:

 `python run.py`